cjmayo/gnofract4d/website/content/_index.md

 **Gnofract 4D** is a free, open source program which allows anyone to create beautiful fractal images.
 These include the famous Mandelbrot and Julia sets and many more.
 You can explore a universe of images just using a mouse.
-It runs on Unix-based systems such as Linux and FreeBSD and can also be run on Mac OS X.
+It runs on Unix-based systems such as Linux and FreeBSD and can also be run on macOS.
 It is easy to use, very fast, flexible, and widely used,with over **125,000** downloads over the past 20 years.